shakacode/shakapacker/README.md

 to manage application-like JavaScript in Rails.
 It can coexist with the asset pipeline, leaving Webpack responsible solely for app-like JavaScript, or it can be used exclusively, making it also responsible for images, fonts, and CSS.

-Check out 6.1.1 for [SWC](https://swc.rs/) and [esbuild-loader](https://github.com/privatenumber/esbuild-loader) support!
+Check out 6.1.1+ for [SWC](https://swc.rs/) and [esbuild-loader](https://github.com/privatenumber/esbuild-loader) support!
 They are faster than Babel!

 See a comparison of [webpacker with jsbundling-rails](https://github.com/rails/jsbundling-rails/blob/main/docs/comparison_with_webpacker.md).

 Discussion forum and Slack to discuss debugging and troubleshooting tips.
 Please open issues for bugs and feature requests:
 1. [Discussions tab](https://github.com/shakacode/shakapacker/discussions)
 2. [Slack discussion channel](https://reactrails.slack.com/join/shared_invite/enQtNjY3NTczMjczNzYxLTlmYjdiZmY3MTVlMzU2YWE0OWM0MzNiZDI0MzdkZGFiZTFkYTFkOGVjODBmOWEyYWQ3MzA2NGE1YWJjNmVlMGE)

+[ShakaCode](https://www.shakacode.com) offers suppport for upgrading from webpacker or using Shakapacker.
+If interested, contact [justin@shakacode.com](mailto:justin@shakacode.com).
+ShakaCode is [hiring passionate engineers](https://jobs.lever.co/shakacode/3bdbfdb3-4495-4611-a279-01dddb351abe) that love open source.

 ---